 Electric vehicle strategy and implementation plan

-The EV strategy includes a range of actions for implementation over the next five years.
+The strategy and implementation plan includes a range of actions over the next 5 years.

 - facilitating the installation of more EV charging stations

 - supporting local innovation in EV technology

 - skills development for EV servicing and EV charging infrastructure installation

 - increasing the number of EVs in the NT Government (NTG) fleet.

 From 1 July 2022 to 30 June 2027, the NTG will waive:

 - stamp duty fees for the sale of plug-in EVs up to $50,000 – providing a saving of up to $1,500